rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

 - There is a lot of lock contention, which actually degrades performance as the number of threads increases beyond 4.

-Here are some resources that can used to learn more (note that some of them are a bit out of date):
+Here are some resources that can be used to learn more (note that some of them are a bit out of date):

 - [This IRLO thread by Zoxc, when of the pioneers of the effort][irlo0]
 - [This list of interior mutability in the compiler by nikomatsakis][imlist]